What to include in your CV?

 2. Personal statement/profile

 A personal statement (or CV personal profile) is a concise statement at the beginning of your CV that describes your top skills and the capabilities you will bring to the role.
-Mention skills, experience, and achievements are relevant to the job.
+Mention skills, experience, and achievements that are relevant to the job.
 The personal profile is not mandatory sometimes.
 If you include it, keep the profile well-written and original.
 Include positive words such as confident, adaptable, self-motivated, and enthusiastic.

 Your CV personal profile should: